What’s to Know about the Iceland Population?

 Iceland’s location across two tectonic plates means that not all of the country is livable.
 The country has approximately 30 active volcanic systems.
 Since AD 874, 13 of these 30 have erupted.
 These active volcanic systems mean that only about 20% of the country is livable.

 Reykjavik is considered one of the safest places to live on the island.
 That is why almost everywhere else consists of villages in safe places from geothermal or volcanic activity.
 The only other larger exception to this is perhaps Akureyri in the Northern half of the island.
+The Icelandic Coast Guard plays a crucial role in ensuring the safety and security of these regions, including operational defense tasks and managing special security zones.

 What is the Male to Female Ratio in Iceland?